 Facebook advertising has unbeatable targeting options.
 You can target your audience with Facebook advertising by targeting your Facebook pixel data.

-57% say that social media has an influence on their shopping behavior while 44% of those 57% said Facebook was the most important platform.
+57% say that social media influences their shopping behavior while 44% of that 57% said Facebook was the most important platform.

 A variety of Ad Types for Testing

 - Ad for a Single Image Photo

 Once you have completed multiple advertising testing, you will need to quickly create new optimized campaigns to move them through the learning phase.